voxel51/fiftyone/docs/source/user_guide/annotation.rst

     subsets of the samples you wish to annotate.

     You can use :meth:`Dataset.stats() <fiftyone.core.dataset.Dataset.stats>`
-    to get a sense for the total size of the label metadata in a dataset as a rule of thumb to estimate the size of a candidate annotation run.
+    to get a sense for the total size of the labels in a dataset as a rule of thumb to estimate the size of a candidate annotation run.

 In addition,
 :meth:`annotate() <fiftyone.core.collections.SampleCollection.annotate>`